msupply-foundation/notify/README.md

 ## Running Notify locally

-To get the application running locally on your machine, run the following commands:
+To get the application running locally on your machine, navigate into the cloned repository using a terminal and run the following commands:

 ### 1. Build and start the backend